cedricschwyter/nasa-wallpaper-changer/README.md

     sudo git clone https://github.com/D3PSI/nasa-wallpaper-changer.git
     sudo ./install.sh

+And then run the tool like so (not as superuser!):

+    python3 -m /usr/local/bin/nasa-wallpaper-changer/nasa-wallpaper-changer

 And you are ready to go.
 The tool will run every hour, at reboots and every day at 0:00 to check, if NASA has released a new Astronomy Image Of The Day.
 For that purpose, it will install 3 crontabs.

 # Uninstalling